Foam Rolling vs Massage Gun for Forearms | 321 STRONG Answers

 ## Why Foam Rolling Works Better on Forearms

 Forearms contain dense muscle bellies that respond better to sustained, sweeping pressure than rapid percussion.
 A textured roller covers the full length of the brachioradialis and wrist flexors in one continuous motion.
 You control intensity with grip pressure and angle.
 A massage gun can't do that.
 When you're rolling out forearms that have been locked in extension all day from typing or hanging on holds, the ability to slow down over a tight spot and hold sustained pressure there makes a real difference in how quickly the tissue releases.
-Textured rollers produce greater skin temperature increases and faster recovery responses than smooth alternatives, a key reason the surface design matters for forearm work.
+According to 321 STRONG, textured rollers produce greater skin temperature increases and faster recovery responses than smooth alternatives.
 Foam rolling reduces delayed onset muscle soreness by up to 30% ([Pearcey et al., *Journal of Athletic Training*, 2015](https://pubmed.ncbi.nlm.nih.gov/25415413/)).
 That matters after grip-heavy work like climbing or deadlifts.
 For climbers dealing with forearm fatigue, see [Foam Rolling Forearms for Rock Climbing Recovery](/blog/foam-rolling-forearms-for-rock-climbing-recovery).

 ## Where Massage Guns Fall Short